Shiva Temples of Tamilnadu

 Location of the templeTirupuvanam

-Deity Shiva known asPoovananathar, Mangalanathar, Pithru Muktheeswarar
+Deity known asPoovananathar, Mangalanathar, Pithru Muktheeswarar

 Female deity known asMangalaambikai